-A DVR device is a great way to improve your security at home, business, or commercial settings.
+A DVR device is a great way to improve your security at home, in business, or in commercial settings.
 Most of us find the installation and setup of these devices complicated and daunting.
+Here is a simple DVRDyDNS Setup Guide for your help.

 This guide discusses how you can set up the DVRDyDNS in easy steps without any professional assistance.
 We also talk about the free DDNS and camera apps for DVR.